Prescription GLP-1

 Side Effects Compared

-Both drugs share a similar side effect profile — which makes sense given they both activate GLP-1 receptors.
+Both drugs share a similar GLP-1 side effect profile — which makes sense given they both activate GLP-1 receptors.
 The most common issues are GI-related.

 Side EffectWegovy (Semaglutide)Mounjaro (Tirzepatide)